-Potential Issues
+Potential Issues With defaults

-If you've ever installed both Curio from the Zengobi website and Curio from the Mac App Store then the defaults command can sometimes get confused.
-In general it seems to prioritize the settings associated with the sandboxed, Mac App Store Curio, even if vou've deleted that version of Curio!
+If you've ever installed Curio from the Zengobi website and Curio from the Mac App Store then the defaults command can sometimes get confused.
+It doesn't know which preferences you want to change, although seems to prioritize the settings associated with the sandboxed, Mac App Store Curio, even if you've deleted that version of Curio!